Polycystic kidney disease

 PKD can interfere with the ability of your kidneys to keep wastes from building to toxic levels, a condition called uremia.
-As the disease worsens, end-stage kidney (renal) failure may result, necessitating ongoing kidney dialysis or a transplant to prolong your life.
+As the disease worsens, end-stage kidney (renal) disease may result, necessitating ongoing kidney dialysis or a transplant to prolong your life.

-Heart valve abnormalities.
+- Heart valve abnormalities.
 As many as 1 in 4 adults with polycystic kidney disease develops mitral valve prolapse.
-When this happens, the valve no longer closes properly, which allows blood to leak backward.
+When this happens, the heart valve no longer closes properly, which allows blood to leak backward.

 If you have polycystic kidney disease and you're considering having children, a genetic counselor can help you assess your risk of passing the disease to your offspring.